Visualizing Literature: Book Club for Art Lovers

 Jan 15, 1–2:30 pm or Jan 18, 10:30 am–noon

 Free for Joslyn members, $10 for General Public.
 Advanced registration is required; walk-ins are welcome if space permits.
-Register here for the Jan 15 program.
+Registration is closed for the Jan 15 program.

 Visualizing Literature explores connections between the literary and visual arts through moderated book discussions and gallery tours led by trained Visualizing Literature Volunteers.
 Discussions begin in the Community Room located in the Hawks Pavilion and conclude in the galleries.